omarreda06/SQL_Project_Data_Job_Analysis-main/README.md

 LIMIT 10;
 ```

-![Top Paying Roles]
-*Bar graph visualizing the salary for the top 10 salaries for data analysts; ChatGPT generated this graph from my SQL query results*

 ### Key Insights from 2023 Top Roles:

 - **High Salary Potential:** The top-paying data analyst roles range from $184,000 to $650,000, showing significant earning opportunities.